nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `Logic` component is responsible for the following tasks:

-- Run each instance that accepts user inputs in order to access various functionalities.
+- Run instances of the various features within HealthVault.
 - Converts user inputs into data that is usable by the HealthVault.
 - Executes the Command based on interpreted data.